jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.17.9
+- improved thumbnail border inconsistency by increasing thickness from 1dp to 2dp and wrapping the thumbnail in a `FrameLayout`
+- refined  checkbox halo (`bg_checkbox_halo.xml`) by reducing it from 30dp to 26dp and lightening its opacity from 80% to 50%

 ### 0.17.8
 - fixed clipping and positioning issues for the "Trash" badge in the list view (`item_media.xml`)
 - improved the visibility of light-colored image thumbnails by adding a subtle, 1dp border using the theme's outline color